 Bagels likewise come out near perfect.
 If you use the toast mode the bagels brown very evenly all around.
 In bagel mode the cut sides come out perfectly toasted while the backsides get warm but remain fluffy and doughy.

-Listing for a whopping $410, the Breville Smart Oven Air is one of the most expensive toaster ovens out there.
+The Breville Smart Oven Air is one of the most expensive toaster ovens out there.
 If you want a high-performing model and think you'll utilize the special slow cooking, dehydrating, and air frying functions, we think this extra cost is worth it.
 If you won't use those extra functions and just want a high-performing model with great temperature accuracy, you might as well save some money and get the original Smart Oven.

 The Breville Smart Oven Air is a fantastic countertop oven that can also function as a dehydrator, slow cooker, and air fryer, but you do have to pay extra for all that performance and versatility.